Your Health and Your Weight-Loss Goals

 Weight Management Skills

-The clinic-based weight-loss program at UC San Diego Health System is successful because we provide specialized, structured weight management skill development through coaching, practice and feedback.
+The clinic-based weight-loss program at UC San Diego Health is successful because we provide specialized, structured weight management skill development through coaching, practice and feedback.
 When you participate in the clinic-based program, you will meet for a weekly class with a behavioral health specialist who will provide counseling, guidance and strategies for getting the weight off and keeping it off.
 You will share your challenges and triumphs of the past week with others in the program.
 These weekly weigh-ins and classes help keep up momentum and provide inspiration and education to help you reach your goal.
 Individualized coaching through phone follow-up also provides midweek encouragement and answers to your questions to help you stay motivated.

 Medical Supervision: Knowing the Numbers and What to do with Them.